ibm-cloud-docs/EventStreams/messagehub105.md

 ## Message size restrictions
 {: #mq_message}

-You can configure {{site.data.keyword.IBM_notm}} MQ to store messages that are too large to fit into a {{site.data.keyword.messagehub}} Kafka record.
+You can configure {{site.data.keyword.IBM_notm}} MQ to store messages that are too large to fit into an {{site.data.keyword.messagehub}} Kafka record.
 The maximum Kafka record size is 1 000 000 bytes, although some of this capacity is used when the bridge is configured to perform Kafka partition assignment based on MQ Correlation identifier, or MQ Group identifier.
 We recommend sending messages that are no larger than 950 kilobytes using the MQ bridge.